Ryan Rossiter: College career

 Rossiter, a 6'9" big man out of Monsignor Farrell High School in Staten Island, New York, played college basketball at Siena College.
 Rossiter showed signs of potential as a freshman, starting 11 games as the Saints made the 2008 NCAA tournament.
 As a sophomore, he started all 34 games and averaged 10.0 points and 7.9 rebounds per game as the Saints made another NCAA tournament appearance.

 As a junior Rossiter broke out, averaging 13.8 points and 11.1 rebounds per game and leading the conference in rebounding and field goal percentage (.571).
 Rossiter was named first team all-conference as the Saints won their third straight MAAC title and NCAA appearance.
 As a senior, Rossiter improved again.
 He averaged 18.7 points and 13.2 rebounds per game (placing him second nationally in rebounds per game to Morehead State's Kenneth Faried).
 Rossiter was named MAAC player of the year and an honorable mention Associated Press All-American.
 Rossiter graduated as Siena's all-time leading rebounder with 1,151 in his four years.
 He finished with 1,457 points and 167 blocked shots (third in school history).

 Professional career

-After the completion of his college career, Rossiter was not selected in the 2011 NBA Draft.
+After the completion of his college career, Rossiter was not selected in the 2011 NBA draft.
 He signed with Denain ASC Voltaire of the French LNB Pro B in August 2011.
 For the season, Rossiter averaged 13.8 points and 9.7 rebounds per game.

 In 2012, Rossiter made the roster of the Canton Charge of the NBA Development League.

-In 2013, he joined Link Tochigi Brex in Japan.
-Rossiter won the Japan National Basketball League's MVP Trophy for the month of December 2013, a month in which he averaged 24.1 points per game and 13.1 rebounds per game.
-Rossiter returned to play for Link Tochigi Brex for the 2014-2015 Japan Basketball League season.
-During the 2017 B.League Semifinals, Rossiter hit a game winning layup with 2 seconds remaining to send his team to the finals, which they then won.
+On August 21, 2013, Rossiter signed with Link Tochigi Brex of the National Basketball League in Japan.
+He won the National Basketball League's MVP Trophy for the month of December 2013, a month in which he averaged 24.1 points per game and 13.1 rebounds per game.
+On June 12, 2014, he re-signed with Link Tochigi Brex.
+In July 2014, he played for Chongqing Fly Dragons of National Basketball League In China.
+On August 20, 2015, he re-signed with Link Tochigi Brex.
+On June 30, 2016, he re-signed with Link Tochigi Brex.
+During the 2017 B.League Semifinals, He hit a game winning layup with 2 seconds remaining to send his team to the finals, which they then won.
+On July 14, 2017, he re-signed with Link Tochigi Brex.
+On July 12, 2018, he re-signed with Link Tochigi Brex.
+On June 7, 2019, he re-signed with Link Tochigi Brex.
+In December 2019, he became Japanese citizen, became naturalised player in B.League.
+On June 8, 2020, he re-signed with Utsunomiya Brex.

+On June 21, 2021, Rossiter signed with Alvark Tokyo of the B.League.
+On June 22, 2022, he re-signed with Alvark Tokyo.
+On June 16, 2023, he re-signed with Alvark Tokyo.
+On June 12, 2024, he re-signed with Alvark Tokyo.